A great book is like a ledger of knowledge. It provides the opportunity to change a perspective, gain a better understanding, or acquire insights.

-Understanding and managing risk is a crucial component of trading, and with this book, you can discover how this concept developed and has evolved.
+Understanding and managing risk is a crucial component of trading.
+With this book, you can discover how the concept of risk developed and has evolved.

-This book is like an education in venture capital, a history lesson of Wall Street, innovation and government.
+This book is an education in venture capital, a history lesson of Wall Street, innovation, and government.

 It’s a meaty read with lots of detail.
 It is a book to be read over time and contemplated.

 Taleb is no stranger to most market participants these days.
-Fooled By Randomness was his first foray into writing books.
+Fooled By Randomness was his first foray into writing books for a lay audience.